|Nutritional Guidelines (per serving)|

 - 4 tablespoons icing sugar

-- Lightly grease 2 8-inch (20cm) sandwich tins with a little butter and line the bottom with lightly greased baking parchment.
+Lightly grease two 8-inch/20 cm sandwich tins with a little butter and line the bottom with lightly-greased baking parchment.

-- Using a stand mixer or electric hand mixer, beat the eggs, 1 cup (225g) of the sugar, the flour, baking powder and butter together until thoroughly it's combined and has a soft, dropping consistency.
+Using a stand mixer or electric hand mixer, beat the eggs, 1 cup/225 g of the sugar, flour, baking powder, and butter together until thoroughly combined and has a soft, dropping consistency.

-- Evenly divide the cake batter between the two cake tins.
-Smooth the surface of the cake very lightly with a palette knife and bake on the middle shelf of the preheated oven for 25 minutes or until the cakes are well risen and golden brown on the surface.
+Smooth the surface of the cake very lightly with a palette knife and bake on the middle shelf of the oven for 25 minutes or until the cakes are well risen and golden brown on the surface.
 Lower the oven temperature if you feel the cakes are cooking too quickly, but do not open the door if at all possible.

-- While the cakes are cooling, place the remaining sugar into a large saucepan with 6 tablespoons of cold water, add all the spices and bring to a gentle boil.
-Continue to cook to reduce the mixture by a half.
-Take from the stove and leave to cool.
+Add all the spices and bring to a gentle boil.
+Continue to cook and reduce the mixture by a half.
+Remove from the stove and leave to cool.